elnaqah/DogBreedsClient/README.md

 ## Future work

 - Increase unit test coverage.
-- Add code generation for the dependency injection, and navigation.
+- Add code generation for the dependency injection and navigation.
-- Use xcode gen to avoid conflic in the project files.
+- Use Xcode gen to avoid conflict in the project files.
 - Separate the shared UI components from the views.
 - Add workflow for verifying builds.
+- Add DocC

 ## License